mit-pdos/ward/ARTIFACT-README.md

   getpid,                     188,        1241,         194,
   ...
   ```
-* Once complete, copy the printed CSV contents and save them to a file.
+* Once complete, copy the printed CSV contents and save them to a file named _lebench-results.csv_.

 ## 5. Validate results